Parolee charged in 2020 homicide

 Zachary Province, 39, has been charged with one count of voluntary manslaughter; unreasonable belief of justified deadly force.

-Province was a suspect in the June 29, 2020, shooting death of Joshua Steele, 25, of Wichita.
+On June 29, 2020, Province was a suspect in the shooting death of Joshua Steele, 25, of Wichita.
 Steele was fatally shot outside of a home near 21st and Woodlawn over what police described at the time as a dispute over property.
-A week later, Province was taken into custody in connection to the homicide, but not charged at that time.
+A week later, Province was taken into custody in connection to the homicide but not charged at that time.

 In February of this year, Province was arrested on numerous charges, accused of fleeing from police near Seneca and Merton.
 Officers were in the area at the time investigating an attempted armed robbery.
 Police say the chase ended when Province crashed at 31st Street S and Euclid.
 That case is still ongoing in the courts.